Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Results

 \subsection{Discussion}

 The results presented above demonstrate the ability of learning an NN-based turbulence model using sparse observation data of mean flow quantities.
-The trained turbulence models resulted in significantly improved accuracy when computing mean flow quantities and wall heat flux.
+The trained turbulence models resulted in significantly improved accuracy compared to the baseline model when computing mean flow quantities.
 This can be compared with the recently proposed compressibility correction~\cite{danis2022kOmegaCorr} for cold--wall conditions, where little to no improvement was observed in the computation of the mean temperature field while some improvement was observed for velocity field.
-However, the generalization of the trained turbulence model to test flow cases with different Mach numbers and wall--to--recovery temperature ratios does not \emph{consistently} lead to improvements in the computation of mean flow quantities.
+However, the generalization of the trained turbulence model to test flow cases with different Mach numbers and wall--to--recovery temperature ratios does not \textit{consistently} lead to improvements in the computation of mean flow quantities.
+Overall, the prediction of wall quantities of interest ($C_h$ and $C_f$) by the jointly trained turbulence model (NN--2) shows significant improvement compared to the baseline model.

-Overall, the results highlight the need for more distinguishing information in the input features, along with the scalar invariants $\theta$.
-Specifically, the input features should provide a basis for distinguishing between appropriate output quantities ($g_1$ and $Pr_t$) for different $T_w/T_r$.
-It has been illustrated in the results of the joint training case (\S \ref{sec:joint_training}) and the test flow case M5Tw091 (in Appendix A) that the NN--model is unable to learn appropriate $g_1$ values for different flow cases.
-Furthermore, for $Pr_t$, the DNS data in Fig.~\ref{fig:Prt_dns} show a nonlinear variation in the wall--normal direction, in contrast to the constant value of $Pr_t$ predicted by the trained turbulence models.
-It can be observed that near--wall $Pr_t$ is a function of $T_w/T_r$, i.e. $Pr_t$ decreases below 0.5 as the ratio $T_w/T_r$ increases.